 Perl’s style is marked by her geographical footprints.
 She began performing and writing in New York, then moved to Austin, Texas to explore a more homegrown sound and currently resides in Los Angeles where she writes and works with artists, writer and producers in evolving mediums.

 Her first major album "Rendezvous" earned her tremendous accolades and garnered great reviews from citics around the world after she sold out Webster Hall and landed opening spots for pop rock superstars Howie Day, Gavin degraw, Teddy Geiger, Ryan Cabrera and Olivia Newton John.

-Rebecca moved down to Austin, Texas in September 2014 with her second studio album on the way.
-This marked a major event in Rebecca's life as a songwriter and performer, leaving it all behind to start anew in the music-rich city of Austin, TX.
-She performed an official music showcase at SXSW on March 21st in Austin, TX, and on April 28th, she released her Sophomore album, "Point Of No Return" both digitally and on CD.
+In March 2015, Perl performed an official music showcase at SXSW in Austin, TX, and on April 28th, she released her Sophomore album, "Point Of No Return" both digitally and on CD.
 'Point Of No Return' combines the catchy sounds of folk and pop while remaining honest and truthful in the lyrics.
 She returned from her Southeastern tour in late May 2015 and has recently wrapped up yet another West Coast tour with Howie Day in August 2015.

-After touring the country, Rebecca decided to make a shift in her music career and moved out to Los Angeles, where she currently resides.
-Her focus has been songwriting and collaborating with other writers – both for herself and other artists.
-Her deep passion for performing has not wavered, and she’s excited to see what the future holds.
+After touring the country, Rebecca decided to make a shift in her music career and moved out to Los Angeles, where she currently resides, writing for both herself and other artists.